What makes American Honors at Ivy Tech unique?

 Are you going to publish student results?
 How do you manage my information?

-American Honors at Ivy Tech is a new, competitive 2-year Honors College.
+American Honors at Ivy Tech is a new, competitive 2-year honors program.
 Its curriculum is designed to prepare students for junior- and senior-level coursework at the best colleges and universities in Indiana and the United States.
 At the conclusion of the 2-year program, students will earn an Associate’s degree with honors and will have the opportunity to apply for transfer to a top 4-year college or university to complete their Bachelor’s degree.

 American Honors at Ivy Tech is singularly focused on creating an intimate, personal, and dynamic undergraduate experience.
 Students who are admitted will join a community of like-minded peers.
 They will take small classes taught by top faculty.
 They will have access to state-of-the-art educational technology and will receive a level of personal advising that goes beyond what they will find anywhere else.
 And they will save money on their Bachelor’s degree – potentially enough to pay for a Master’s.